-5.2.4.1 Beta Radiation
+6.2.4.1 Beta Radiation

 The major sources of beta radiation at Ames Laboratory between 1942 and 1954 were the large quantities of uranium and thorium metal produced.
-The uranium handled is assumed to have been in equilibrium with its Th (24.1-d half-life) and 234mPa decay products (DOE 2000, p.2-17).
-From an external dose standpoint, the most significant beta radiation emitted from uranium metal is that from 234mPa, with a maximum energy of 2.29 MeV (Shleien, Slaback, and Birky 1998).
+The uranium handled is assumed to have been in equilibrium with its 234Th (24.1-day half-life) and ^{234m}Pa decay products (DOE 2001, p.
+2-17).
+From an external dose standpoint, the most significant beta radiation emitted from uranium metal is that from ^{234m}Pa, with a maximum energy of 2.29 MeV (Shleien, Slaback, and Birky 1998).
 The beta dose rate (with 7 mg/cm2 filtration) is 233 and 179 mrad/hr at the surface of a uranium slab and UF4, respectively (BRH 1970).
-Thorium, if recently separated from its Ra and subsequent decay products, would have very little beta emission.
-However, if ThF4 was stored for several years before being processed to thorium metal, beta radiation from Ra and Ac would be measurable (Shleien, Slaback, and Birky 1998).
+Thorium, if recently separated from its 228Ra and subsequent decay products, would have very little beta emission.
+However, if ThF4 was stored for several years before being processed to thorium metal, beta radiation from 228Ra and 228Ac would be measurable (Shleien, Slaback, and Birky 1998).

 A large number of beta-emitting radioisotopes were handled in research work at Ames Laboratory throughout its history [35].
-However, the activity of these sources was relatively small; the sources had a much smaller potential for beta radiation exposure to workers in comparison to the beta dose from uranium metal.
-With the exception of tritium, the energy of all beta sources was assumed to be greater than 15 keV; beta doses would have been readily measured in the open-window portion of the film badges used at Ames Laboratory.
-Tritium exposures that occurred at the ALRR were monitored by means of urine bioassay, which is addressed in Section 5.0 of this site profile.
+However, the activities of these sources were relatively small; the sources had a much smaller potential for beta radiation exposure to workers in comparison with the beta dose from uranium metal.
+With the exception of tritium, the energy of all beta sources was assumed to be greater than 15 keV; beta doses would have been readily measured in the open-window portion of the film badges used at the Laboratory.
+Tritium exposures that occurred at the ALRR were monitored by urine bioassay, which is addressed in Section 5 of this site profile.

-5.2.4.2 Photon Radiation
+6.2.4.2 Photon Radiation

 Bremsstrahlung radiation doses from uranium metal ingots were calculated by Anderson and Hertel (2005).
-Contact photon dose rates of a few milliroentgen per hour were calculated for typical plates, billets, and cylindrical ingots of the type produced at Ames Laboratory.
+Contact photon dose rates of a few milliroentgens per hour were calculated for typical plates, billets, and cylindrical ingots of the type produced at Ames Laboratory.
 Another source of photon radiation in the early years was from stored thorium in the form of ThF4.
 A gamma dose rate of 22 mR/hr in a thorium storage area was reported by Klevin (1952).
 Exposures to photon radiation were possible in the experimental areas at the synchrotron and ALRR, and near the many gamma-emitting radioisotopes that were handled in research work.
-A hot laboratory was located in the Chemistry Building and a hot canyon/hot cell was located in the Research Building for work with the more intense gamma sources.
-Photon sources had energies in the 30- to 250-keV and greater-than-250-keV ranges.
+A hot laboratory was located in the Chemistry Building and a hot canyon/hot cell was located in the Research Building for work with more intense gamma sources.
+Photon sources had energies in the 30-to-250-keV and greater-than-250-keV ranges.
 X-ray diffraction machines could have operated at energies less than 30 kV, and measured exposures probably would have been reported as beta dose.
 Limited data do not permit an accurate estimate of the fraction of photon exposures expected in these energy ranges.
-Assuming that 100% of the photons were in the 30- to 250-keV range is a simplifying conservative assumption that is generally favorable to claimants [36].
+Assuming that 100% of the photons were in the 30-to-250-keV range is a simplifying conservative assumption that is generally favorable to claimants [36].
 Photon radiation in the workplace could have been readily measured at Ames Laboratory with available dosimeter technology since 1953.

-5.2.4.3 Neutron Radiation
+6.2.4.3 Neutron Radiation

 The work involving plutonium and the research associated with thorium and uranium in the laboratories had the highest potential for exposure to neutrons.
 Neutron doses cannot be reconstructed for the SEC-00038 class of employees from 1942 through 1954 (NIOSH 2006).
+As stated in Section 1.3, this SEC class has been expanded to include all Ames employees, contractors, and subcontractors.